WakiMak/trentent.github.io-forked/_posts/2017-03-10-citrix-workspace-environment-manager-vs-group-policy-preferences-performance-story.md

 <span style="text-decoration: underline;"><strong>7076ms</strong></span>.

-Hmmm. Â About twice as slow. Â It is certainly possible that the WMI queries are what is killing my performance, but without a way to check the group membership of the server the user is on, I am hobbled. Â It&#8217;s possible that if we were implementing WEM from the get go we could think of a naming scheme that would work better for us, with the limitations of the wildcard (although I think it&#8217;s a bug in WEM as opposed to a poor naming scheme &#8212; just my opinion), but to rework our entire environment is not feasible.
+Hmmm. Â About twice as slow. Â It is certainly possible that the WMI queries are what is killing my performance, but without a way to check the group membership of the server the user is on, I am hobbled. Â It's possible that if we were implementing WEM from the get go we could think of a naming scheme that would work better for us, with the limitations of the wildcard (although I think it's a bug in WEM as opposed to a poor naming scheme - just my opinion), but to rework our entire environment is not feasible.

-In order to determine if WEM will perform better without the WQL queries, I manually edited the condition to be focused on &#8216;Computer Name Match&#8217; and specified all the relevant servers.
+In order to determine if WEM will perform better without the WQL queries, I manually edited the condition to be focused on 'Computer Name Match' and specified all the relevant servers.

 The results?